 User Registration - The process that allows an organization to participate in the RDS Program by registering an Account Manager, Authorized Representative, Actuary, and Designees.

-Valid Initial Online Application - The Valid Initial Online Application consists of 8 steps.
-A Plan Sponsor will define the details regarding their application, which is done by completing the first 7 steps of the Application Submission Process.
-Step 8 allows the Authorized Representative (AR) to sign the Plan Sponsor Agreement and submit the Valid Initial Online Application to CMS' RDS Center.
+Valid Initial Online Application - The Valid Initial Online Application consists of the following steps: Create Application, Benefit Options, Actuary, Banking Information, and Review & Submit.
+The Plan Sponsor completes these steps to define the details of their application, then the Authorized Representative (AR) signs the Plan Sponsor Agreement and submits the Valid Initial Online Application to CMS' RDS Center.

 Vendor - A third-party company contracted by a Plan Sponsor to report cost data or manage retiree files.